In this article

 You may not get adequate coverage.
 Basic group life is typically close to the equivalent of your annual salary.
 That’s probably not enough to cover your family’s financial needs if you pass away.

-If you lose your job, you lose the insurance.
+If you lose your job, you could lose the insurance.
 Your coverage is more secure when it doesn’t depend on you staying at one particular job.

 If you can get life insurance at work for free, you may as well take it!
 You probably shouldn’t plan to make it your only source of coverage, though.